orblivion/ntfy/.sandstorm/README.md

 ## Backend changes

-### Security

-Because of how Sandstorm works, we don't want anything like a login UI in between the user and the app.
-Because ntfy as of yet has no "API Root" feature, the API needs to access the root path of the URL.
-This leaves the web interface wide open.
-So we need to add a way to stop anything with API access from accessing the web interface.

-Options (in order of preference):

-* Check for Sandstorm auth headers for Web URLs. (hopefully not too hard! look for how the options to protect the web interface work, and stick in the header check.
-But then, make sure the API requests don't set the headers!)
-* Caddy reverse proxy, URL rewrites.
-Add a Web Root to ntfy and put it in a separate box that is not accessible via the API endpoint.
-(Heavy handed, probably slower executing)
-* Add an "API Root" - like "Web Root" - to the server, and restrict API access to it. (probably not, this looks like it will be a lot of work)
-* Just get rid of the web UI and make my own?
-I don't really need it.
-It's nice for debugging that messages get through, though.
-But then, if anything, it should debug further by showing that Tusky etc messages are going through it.

-See:

-* `NTFY_ENABLE_LOGIN`, `NTFY_AUTH_DEFAULT_ACCESS`, and other related configs

 ### Connections

 * Outbound requests: hopefully ntfy doesn't need to do any.
 If it does, we need to allow it (by default Sandstorm does not).